-When looking at the qualities of maturity, I encourage them to first examine their own lives before applying anything to others.
-I encourage them to focus on becoming the person that your future spouse will need and be blessed with.
+We are wise to focus first on becoming the person that your future spouse will need and be blessed with.

 I also remind them that behaviors, perspectives and life-patterns rarely appear without a history behind them.
-Looking closely and honestly at the history is essential to breaking patterns that get passed through generations.
+Looking closely and honestly at our history is essential to breaking patterns that pass through generations.

 Consider the following characteristics of maturity and use the list for conversation.
 It’s obviously not an exhaustive description of a mature person, but it offers a starting point.

 Ask yourself and others how you would go about learning whether a potential future mate would fit the various characteristics.

 - Can laugh at himself/herself